cc-archive/vocabulary-legacy/src/layouts/Table/Table.md

   is-fixed/>
 ```

-### Architectural variant set

 The above table can be recreated in a declarative way which offers many more
 features at the cost of terseness of expression.
-For example, you may form
+You may form
-complex-structured tables, use icons and more.
+complex structured tables, use icons and more if you use the declarative syntax
+but you will lose quite a bit of programmatic control.

 ```jsx
 <Table